nadia-solution-tracker/third-milestone-project/README.md

-**Delete Recipe**- removes the recipe from the user’s collection of recipes as well as the recipe database -Provides a Delete button to delete the recipe from the database
+**Delete Recipe**- removes the recipe from the user’s collection of recipes as well as the recipe database
+- Provides a Delete button to delete the recipe from the database

 **View Recipe**-
-- individual recipe page  accessed through clicking the view recipe button.
+- individual recipe page  accessed through clicking the **View recipe** button.
 - It uses an entire page to display a full recipe with larger text and the recipe image at its full capacity to the user.
 - Upon viewing it increments the recipe view count.
 Any user can also give a vote on the recipe by clicking the thumbs-up icon.
-- If as valid user has login he/she will not be able to Like his/her own recipe but if provided a feature of liking other registered users recipes.
+- If a valid user has logged in he/she will not be able to Like his/her own recipe but if provided a feature of liking other users recipes.

 *Page created:* viewrecipe.html